 The candidate will consult with the pastor and Pastor/Staff Parish Relations Committee of the church where membership is held, sharing a written statement reflecting on the call and requesting recommendation for certification.
 The committee shall interview the candidate, complete and submit the SPRC form to the district office, and make a recommendation to the charge conference.

 The charge conference votes on whether to recommend the candidate to the District Committee on Ordained Ministry (DCOM).
 The recommendation must be confirmed by a two-thirds majority vote.
 Upload Form 104 and submit the original to your district office.

-The candidate releases the required criminal background and credit checks.The cost is $70 and the responsibility of the candidate.
+The candidate releases the required criminal background and credit checks.The cost is $75 and is the responsibility of the candidate.

 Candidate’s Disclosure Form